aswnrhdev/MERNAUTH/README.md

 ## Introduction

 MERN-Cleanse is a robust project template built on MongoDB, Express, React, and Node.js technologies.
 It provides developers with a solid foundation for building full-stack web applications with MERN Authentication capabilities.
-Leveraging Redux Toolkit and the React Bootstrap library, MERN-Cleanse offers streamlined development and enhanced functionality.
+Leveraging Redux Toolkit and the React Bootstrap library, MERN-Cleanse offers streamlined development and enhanced functionality

 ## Features